-- (1) The municipality may hold a council or committee meeting using telecommunications or video conferencing facilities. - (2) A meeting in terms of sub-rule (1) may only be held if: - (a) all the councillors who are required to attend the meeting concerned have access to the required facilities; - (b) practicable arrangements can be made for members of the public and the media to follow the proceedings of such a meeting provided that the meeting concerned is a meeting which may be opened to the public and the media;
+- (1) The municipality may hold a council or committee meeting using tele-communications or video conferencing facilities. - (2) A meeting in terms of sub-rule (1) may only be held if: - (a) all the councillors who are required to attend the meeting concerned have access to the required facilities; - (b) practicable arrangements can be made for members of the public and the media to follow the proceedings of such a meeting;

-- (c) practicable arrangements can be made for the recording of the minutes of the relevant meeting: and - (d) the chairperson of the meeting approves the holding of the meeting in terms of this rule. - (3) A meeting in terms of sub-rule (1) is subject to these by-laws, provided that the venue stated in the notice of the meeting must be the places where councillors can access the facilities required for the meeting.
+- (c) practicable arrangements can be made for keeping the minutes of the relevant meeting: and - (d) the chairperson of the meeting approves the holding of the meeting in terms of this rule. - (3) A meeting in terms of sub-rule (1) is subject to these by-laws, provided that the venue stated in the notice of the meeting must be the places where councillors can access the facilities required for the meeting.